 Once your dog is comfortable with the bike, you can begin to move the bike gently.
 Work your way up as slowly as needed until your dog will walk leisurely beside you on a leash while you walk your bike.
-Reward him for being calm and keeping his attention on you.
+Reward the dog for being calm and keeping its attention on you.
 Then, start riding the bike slowly while holding your dog's leash.

 It's important to keep your dog on a leash when running alongside your bike.
-Consider a bike leash like the Springer Dog Leash to make it easier for you both.
+Consider a bike leash to make it easier for both of you.

 Make sure your dog has access to plenty of cool, fresh water while running.
-If you cannot bring water with you or run in a public area where water is available for both humans and dogs.
-Remember, your dog is running and might need even more water than you.
+If you cannot bring water with you, run in a public area where water is available for both humans and dogs.

-It's important to know that dogs do not cool themselves efficiently.
 On hot days leave your dog at home.
 During warmer months, consider early morning rides with your dog before the heat of the day.
 If your dog shows signs of heat stroke or heat exhaustion, seek immediate veterinary attention.
 Also, do not ride on hot asphalt with your dog.
-If the ground is too hot for you to touch, it's too hot for your dog's paws!
+If the ground is too hot for you to touch, it's too hot for your dog's paws.

 When cycling with your dog, you should follow the same basic rules of walking: pick up after your dog, have control of your dog, respect others, pay attention.